-More-curious managers exhibit greater workplace engagement and work to foster this skill among direct reports in several ways – both globally and within the United States.
+More-curious managers exhibit greater workplace engagement and work to foster this skill among direct reports in several ways – both globally and within India.

-The Curiosity Index was used to measure the prevalence of workplace curiosity in managers – managers in the US generally fall along global lines and can be categorized as:
+The Curiosity Index3 was used to measure the prevalence of workplace curiosity in managers.
+Managers in India generally fall along global lines and can be categorized as:

 - Moderate curiosity (41%).

-Highly curious managers in the US embrace differing ideas and have a relentless pursuit of knowledge and understanding.
+Highly curious managers in India embrace differing ideas and have a relentless pursuit of knowledge and understanding.
 They often strongly agree that:

-Further highlighting the value of curiosity in helping companies address some of their key challenges when it comes to employee retention and performance, more-curious managers are more likely to:
+Further highlighting the value of curiosity in helping companies address some of their key challenges when it comes to employee retention and performance, curious managers are likely to say they:

-- Say their direct reports’ performance is very strong (69%).
+- Believe their direct reports’ performance is very strong (80%).

-The top methods more-curious managers in the US use to foster and encourage curiosity are by:
+The top methods more-curious managers in India use to foster and encourage curiosity are by:

 Managers across the curiosity spectrum can be further divided into one of four segments based on how each segment values curiosity in the workplace in various ways.

-- High-curiosity collaborators (39% of US managers vs. 35% globally).
-The most-curious segment.
-These managers value collaboration, are teamwork driven and are relentless in finding answers.
-They do this through listening and valuing co-workers' ideas and continuously seeking opportunities to expand skills but are more hesitant when new challenges present themselves.
+- High-curiosity collaborators (36% of managers in India vs. 35% globally).
+The most curious segment.
+These managers value collaboration, are teamwork-driven and are relentless in finding answers.
+They do this through listening and valuing co-workers' ideas and continuously seeking opportunities to expand skills, but are more hesitant when new challenges present themselves.
 Focused on curiosity, these managers believe this trait leads to greater efficiency and productivity at work and results in greater job satisfaction.

-- Flexibility-driven opinion seekers (20% of US managers vs. 26% globally).
-These managers embrace challenges, and the possibility of being distressed does not impact their motivation.
+- Flexibility-driven opinion seekers (30% of managers in India vs. 26% globally).
+These managers embrace challenges, and the possibility of being distressed does not affect their motivation.
 Curiosity leads to greater flexibility and adaptability during times of uncertainty and can bring more empathy and inclusivity to workplaces.
 These managers do not believe that curiosity leads to a boost in efficiency or overall team performance.

-- Productivity-focused leaders (26% of US managers vs. 24% globally).
+- Productivity-focused leaders (22% of managers in India vs. 24% globally).
 These managers believe curiosity can lead to stronger collaboration and teamwork and help increase efficiency and productivity in the workplace.
 They do not, however, believe curiosity drives inclusivity and diversity of thought.

-- Anti-curiosity leaders (14% of US managers vs. 16% globally).
+- Anti-curiosity leaders (12% of managers in India vs. 16% globally).
 The smallest segment, these managers do not believe curiosity adds any value to performance or the workplace.

 Base note: n=66 low-curiosity managers, results should be viewed as directional.

-Given its global value and impact, it is evident that curiosity is an increasingly necessary and crucial skill employees across levels (especially leadership) need to develop as well as a trait that organizations must foster to remain competitive.
-However, despite the recognized importance of curiosity as a skill in the workforce, findings among US-based managers show their employers are lagging global averages in their company’s formal inclusion of curiosity in company initiatives like performance reviews and hiring criteria.
-These managers also admit their employers are not doing enough to foster and encourage this trait in employees.
-These findings paired with many managers’ belief that employees and job applicants do not have enough of this trait signifies a potential curiosity shortage within US workplaces.
-Curiosity can foster more creative and productive workplaces, and address challenges related to employee morale and retention – key to mitigating the Great Resignation and hiring challenges that many organizations are experiencing.
+Given its global value and impact, it is evident that curiosity is an increasingly necessary and crucial skill employees across levels (especially entry-level employees in India) need to develop, as well as a trait that organizations must foster to remain competitive.
+Findings among India-based managers show their employers are leading global averages in their company’s formal inclusion of curiosity in company initiatives like performance reviews, training and development, and hiring criteria.
+However, many managers in India believe their employer is doing too much to foster or encourage this trait, and that many employees and job applicants have too much curiosity – suggesting a complexity to the perceived benefits and value of this trait and the inclination to encourage it in the workplace.
+Curiosity can foster more creative and productive workplaces, and address challenges related to employee morale and retention – key to mitigating the Great Resignation and hiring challenges that many organizations in India and globally are experiencing.

 Knowing how to effectively develop this trait among employees is difficult.
-Many managers in the US and on a global level find it challenging to connect this skill to areas like job performance and overall business impact.
+Many managers in India and on a global level find it challenging to communicate the value of this skill and connect it to areas like job performance.
 Managers identified as being more curious in our research show increased motivation and satisfaction in their role and actively work to encourage this trait among their direct reports.
-This is done in multiple ways, such as by rewarding curiosity in performance reviews or publicly praising employees who demonstrate this trait.
-The case for curiosity is clear, it is now up to organizations to embrace this trait and for managers to incorporate this skill in their employee development efforts or risk falling behind.
+This is done in multiple ways, by rewarding curiosity in performance reviews or allowing employees to use work time to work on passion projects.
+The case for curiosity is clear; it is now up to organizations to further embrace this trait and for managers to continue to incorporate this skill in their employee development efforts or risk falling behind.